machgiahao/machgiahao/README.md

 ## 👨‍💻 About Me
-I'm a **Backend Developer** passionate about designing scalable systems, building clean APIs, and optimizing database performance.
+I'm a **Backend Developer** passionate about designing scalable systems, building clean APIs.
 I enjoy solving challenging backend problems, learning new technologies, and working in collaborative teams to deliver impactful products.

 - 🔭 Currently focused on **Node.js, Express.js, NestJS, and PostgreSQL**